>>>2013 PBC Coach of the Year

-Jamie Madewell-Grodecki enters her fifth season as the Bobcats' head coach.
 Coach Grodecki has put the Bobcats back on the championship path.
-She has taken a team who posted a 13-32 record one year prior to her arrival and turned them into a top 25 team.
-The past two seasons have seen plenty of success, making it to the NCAA Regional Tournament for the second straight year and ranking as high as #14 in the NFCA and NCAA polls.
+She has taken a team that posted a 13-32 record one year prior to her arrival and turned them into a perennial top-25 squad.
+The past three seasons have seen plenty of success, making it to the NCAA Regional Tournament for three-straight years and ranking as high as #6 in the NFCA poll.

 Grodecki spent three seasons as head softball coach at St. Petersburg College prior to joining Bobcat nation.
 Over those three seasons, she placed second in the Suncoast Conference and earned bids to the FCCAA State Tournament three years in a row.
 She compiled a 102-51-1 (.666) record in her three years overseeing the program.
 While at SPC she had a number of athletes attain academic and athletic recognition, including a team GPA of 3.2 or higher each year and numerous All-Conference Academic team selections.
 On the field in three years she had over 20 1st & 2nd team All-Conference Selections and two All-State Members.

 Prior to her arrival at St. Petersburg, she coached for six years at the Division I and II levels.
 At Southern Arkansas University she was the head coach for two seasons, leading her team to the conference tournament in both seasons with an overall 53-58 record.
 She also spent two years as an assistant coach at Delta State University working with infield, hitting instruction, and the strength and conditioning program, helping guide Delta State to the 2005 Gulf South Conference (GSC) West Division championship and tournament finals.
 Before her time on the Delta State staff, Grodecki was an assistant at the University of Alabama-Birmingham from 2001-03, working with the outfield and in-state recruiting.